Reducing Alcohol, Tobacco, and OtherĀ DrugĀ Harm

 27. Australia to lead the world in reducing the consumption of tobacco products.

-28. Increased assistance to support programs to quit tobacco, and treatment strategies for nicotine addiction.
+28. Increased assistance to support programs to quit smoking and vaping, and treatment strategies for nicotine dependence.

 29. To remove legislative barriers to the production, regulated importation and supply of currently illegal drugs for use in research and medicine, where a need is demonstrated by appropriate scientific and medical authorities.